eclipse-iofog/iofogctl/docs/md/iofogctl_attach.md

 ## iofogctl attach

-Attach an existing ioFog resource to an ECN
+Attach an existing ioFog resource to Control Plane

 ### Synopsis

-Attach an existing ioFog resource to an ECN.
+Attach an existing ioFog resource to Control Plane.

 ### Examples